Luiscn/DLMI/README.md

 # DLMI
-Please decompress '/bubble/input.zip' (GitHub allows only 100 folders in the repo...)
+Simulated data: please decompress all ZIPs.
+(GitHub allows only 100 folders in the repo...)

-'/bubble' is my main working directory\
+'/bubble' is the main working directory\

 '/bubble/main.py': main function of the U-Net image reconstruction implementation\
-'/bubble/data_main.py': main function of the brain data generation (data is generated already - '/bubble/input')\
+'/bubble/data_main.py': main function of the brain data generation - [70,80] point sources in each img. (data is generated already - '/bubble/input')\
 '/bubble/arrayUtils.py': sub-functions of the brain data generation\
-'/bubble/unet_xxx.py': unet structures
+'/bubble/unet_lin.py': unet structures with linear output layer activation function.

+model_20: trained from img with less point sources.\
+model_24: trained from img with more point sources.\
 all files ending in '.h5' are the trained model